aviralmishra/react-flux-stockview/Readme.md

 ## Note

-1. 'config' directory is not added as it contains sensitive information.
+1. 'config' directory is not added to the repo as it contains sensitive information.